freer4/stackagejs/README.md

 ## API definitions
 The minimum endpoints for default interactions.
 Created for each model on the back end, consumed by the front end.

+- [POST] /{ModelName}/Save - Takes json output from the Model object on the front-end and creates or (updates, if PK provided) it in the database.
+Returns an OperationStatus object carrying the final model object, including the generated PK if this was a create.
+- [POST] /{ModelName}/Delete - Takes the PK of a record to delete, return OperationStatus object
+- [GET] /{Model}/{PK} - Returns the record from the corresponding PK
+- /{Model/

 ## Model definitions
 The model format created by the back end for any given front end to consume.